Gitling01/QuakeReport/README.md

 ## Description
 * This app fetches and displays data on the ten most recent earthquakes, as obtained from the USGS.gov website using their API.
+* When users click on a particular list item, they're sent to the USGS web page to see additional details on that earthquake.

 ## What I Learned
 * Adding to an existing code base